Understanding Addition and Subtraction in Transformers: Methodology

 The “TriAdd" function combines two $ST_n$ style values X and Y. Only if \textit{both} X and Y are U, does TriAdd return U (there is still uncertainty), otherwise it returns 0 or 1 (the carry bit value is known):

 Finally, we introduce the SV subtask that uses TriAdd to handle multidigit carry cascades.
 We describe $SV_n$ using the first 3 examples:

-The highlighted (solid-color) part of Figure~\ref{fig:AdditionAlgorithm} illustrates the SV2 calculation.
-Note that the calculation first combines ST2 and ST1 (the higher value digits) before combining the result with ST0.
-This formulation mirrors the left to right order in which the model processes tokens i.e. from higher value digits to lower value digits.
-The last term in all $SV_n$ calculations is ST0 which is always 0 or 1, so all $SV_n$ evaluate 0 or 1.
-That is, at the end of the $SV_n$ calculation any uncertainty has been resolved.
+The highlighted (solid-color) part of Fig.~\ref{fig:AdditionAlgorithm} illustrates SV2: ST2 and ST1 (the higher-value digits) combine first, mirroring the left-to-right order in which the model processes tokens.
+The last term, ST0, is always 0 or 1, so every $SV_n$ evaluates to 0 or 1.
+That is by the end of the calculation all uncertainty is resolved.

-The $SV_n$ are perfectly accurate multidigit cascade carry values.
-Their calculation occurs across multiple tokens and is completed by the “=" token.
-Combining the \ANSV values with the \SAN values as shown in Figure~\ref{fig:AdditionAlgorithm} gives perfectly accurate answer tokens.
+The $SV_n$ are accurate multidigit cascade carry values, computed across multiple tokens and complete by the “=" token; combined with the \SAN values (Fig.~\ref{fig:AdditionAlgorithm}) they give accurate answer tokens.